Majors, Minors, Concentrations, Certificates & Other Programs

 - Bachelor of Arts

-- Certification: NJ Teaching Credentials with B.A. in Psychology: Early Childhood Education (P–3), Elementary Education (K–6), and English as a Second Language (ESL), each with Teacher of Students with Disabilities Endorsement
+- Certification: NJ Teaching Credentials with B.A. in Psychology: Early Childhood Education (P–3), Elementary Education (K–6), and Teacher of Psychology (K-12), each with Teacher of Students with Disabilities Endorsement.

 - Bachelor of Science